-Students will continue working on reading, writing, speaking and listening skills as in English 9.
-Students will read and write in a variety of styles and for a variety of audiences through individual, small group and whole-class activities and assignments, including at least one research project, while focusing on American literature.
+Students will continue working on reading, writing, speaking, and listening skills as in English 9.
+Students will read and write in a variety of styles and for a variety of audiences through individual, small group and whole-class activities and assignments, including at least one research project.